tweag/graft/README.md

 ## More complex usage

 The previous common usage can be extended in many ways:
-* more complexe logics, including custom ones, can be used
+* more complex logics, including custom ones, can be used
 * domains can have nested actions (such as the `Writer` monad) in positive positions
 * domains can be extended by other domains